jusporrer/Kalman-TD-Model/README.md

 In sum, the Kalman-TD mainly relies on the KF with the stimulus features being replaced by their discounted time derivate:
 > `Ht = γ * Xt+1 - Xt`

-# How to Test the Superiority of the Kalman TD Model?
+# How to Test the Superiority of the Kalman TD Model ?
 Even though the KF and TD can each explain well some violations of associative learning that the seminal Rescorla-Wagner model cannot account for (i.e. latent inhibition), some instances require the combination of both models to fit the behavioural data.

 ## Recovery from Serial Compound Overshadowing